mlcourses/lab-5-blog-post-group5_cs281/post.md

 5. Build and Test the circuit in logisim

-6. Build the circuit on the PB-503 breadboard
+6. Build the circuit on the PB-503 breadboard with a JK Flip Flop IC and the other logic gates that we already used.

 ## Materials

+- PB-503 breadboard prototyping station

+- 7404 NOT gate IC

+- 7408 AND gate IC

+- 7486 XOR gate IC

+- 7476 JK Flip Flop IC

+- IC data sheets

+- Wires and connection tools

+- Logic Probes

+- Logic Switches

+- Push Button

+- Resistors

 ## Project Steps

 ## Testing